Experience the trek of a lifetime to Machu Picchu!

-Every morning at the campsite, you will woken up with a cup of coca tea!
-Our staff will bring the tea to your tent so that you will be warmed from inside out before you start your day.
+Every morning at the campsite, you’ll be woken up with a cup of coca tea.
+Our staff will bring the tea to your bed so that you’re warmed from the inside out before you start your day.

-Every afternoon before dinner, the cooks will provide popcorn, biscuits, coffee, hot chocolate, teas, hot water, etc. After a long day of hiking, you will not have to wait until dinner to relax, warm-up, and enjoy a bite to eat!
+Every afternoon before dinner, the cooks will provide you popcorn, biscuits, coffee, hot chocolate, teas, hot water, etc. After a long day of hiking, you won’t have to wait until dinner to relax, warm-up, and enjoy a bite to eat.

 Snacks on the trail daily

 Every morning we’ll give you snacks so you can enjoy them during the walk.
 Your tour leader will provide you a cloth bag with local fruits, biscuits, chocolate, caramels, etc., at the beginning of each day.

 One cloth snack bag per person

 To avoid the usage of plastic bags that contaminate our environment, we will give you a cloth bag for your snacks.

 Products for hygiene

 You’ll be provided with a small towel and soap before each meal to clean your hands.

 - Day 1: You will be picked up from your hotel in the morning and will travel by private transport to Piscacucho KM 82, the starting point of the trek.